apnadkarni/blt/doc/tabset.rst

     any of the forms acceptable to **Tk_GetCursor**.
 If *cursorName* is "", this indicates that the widget should defer to its parent for cursor specification.
 The default is "".

-  **-font** *fontName*
-    Sets the default font for the text in tab labels.
-Individual tabs may override this by setting the tab's **-font** option.
-The default value is "Arial 9".

-  **-foreground** *colorName*
-    Specifies the color of the text in the tabs.
-Individual tabs can override this with their own **-foreground** option.
-The default is "black".

   **-gap** *numPixels*
     Sets the gap between tabs.
 The default is "1".